mesalock-linux/mesalink/README.md

 CMake support will be introduced in future releases.

 ## Building the MesaLink documentation
 MesaLink uses Rust-style documentation.
-To generate the documents, please use `cargo`.
+To generate the documents, please use `cargo doc`.

 ```
-$ cargo build --no-deps
+$ cargo doc --no-deps
 $ open target/doc/mesalink/index.html
 ```